victor-eno/vicjournals/posts/first-post.md

        something seems wrong or unclear.'
 ---
 ### Make Some Noise!
-Yes, that's the feeling for having a thing come to live as I finally have my genesis content here.
-The ultimate goal is to become sleek at programming and building useful applications.
-I really want to write; all what i'm learning, all of them.
+Yes, that's the feeling of having a thing comes to live as I finally have my genesis content here.
+The ultimate goal is to become sleek in programming and building useful applications.
+I really want to write all what I am learning, all of them.
 All my thinking and logic I have reflected on while learning from the most brilliant minds.
-Though this took a while, I genuinely want to write and I have to.
+Although this took a while, I genuinely wanted to write and I had to.
 ### How I Learn
 I am constantly learning.
-I've a covetous hunger for knowledge.
-One of my mantras in life is **seek, and search the truth.
-Ask and find nothing but the truth.** I have notes, lots of them.
+I have a covetous hunger for knowledge.
+One of my mantras in life is **seeking and searching for the truth.
+Ask and find nothing but the truth.** I have notes, many of them.
 The ones I put down in blue ink on white A4 paper.
 The ones I copy-paste on my mobile note pad.
 Even the ones I screenshot.
-These are not all of them.
-I question many things I have seen and heard while learning by writing them down.
+However,these are not all of them.
+I question many things that I have seen and heard while learning by writing them down.
 ### All in one
-So I will put all of them in this website.
-Mostly they are my notes.
-They are going to be a blog posts.
-Bits sizes information, sometimes long articles.
-Thet are technically my notes I will most likely come back to.
+Therefore I will put all of them on this website.
+They are mostly my notes.
+These are going to be blog posts.
+Bit size information, sometimes long articles.
+They are my technical notes that I will most likely come back to.
 ### Writing is taking a break from learning
-Writing time are clearity moments, and comes with many swirl of drifts.
-The mind may never disengage from challenging thoughts that occupied our day.
+Writing time brings clarity, and comes with many drifts.
+The mind may never disengage from the challenging thoughts that occupied our day.
 Even when a person takes a timeout from work or other pursuits to rest, they may shift into their own soliloquy, lost in deep contemplation and reflection.
-Some of my writings are the products of my cogitations.
+Some of my writing are the product of my cogitation.

 ### End line
 I am done typing this test post.
-But, It does not really ends here...
+However, it does not really end here...

 ### Hello World
 The begining ~~of my learning notes in public.~~